-Status Section Description Operations Completed for the Sync Pipe Displays the completed operation statistics for the sync pipe, including the number of successful operations, out of scope, operation type not synced, no change needed, entry already exists, no match found, multiple matches found failed during mapping, failed at resource, unexpected exception, total operations. • Success.
-Indicates the total number of changes that completed successfully. • Out Of Scope.
-Indicates the total number of changes that made it into the Sync Pipe but were dropped because they did not match the criteria in a Syn Class. • Op Type Not Synced .
-Indicates the total number of changes that complete because the operation type (e.g. create) is not synchronized. • No Change Needed.
-Indicates the total number of changes that completed because no change was needed. • Entry Already Exists.
-Indicates the total number of changes that complete unsuccessfully because the entry already existed for a create operation. • No Match Found.
-Indicates the total number of changes that completed unsuccessfully because no match for an operation (e.g. a modify) was found • Multiple Matches Found.
-Indicates the total number of changes that com- pleted unsuccessfully because multiple matches for a source entry were four at the destination. • Failed During Mapping.
-Indicates the total number of changes that com- pleted unsuccessfully because there was a failure during attribute or DN ma ping. • Failed At Resource.
-Indicates the total number of changes that completed unsuccessfully because they failed at the source. • Unexpected Exception.
-Indicates the total number of changes that complet unsuccessfully because there was an unexpected exception during processin (e.g. an NPE). • Total.
-Indicates the total number of operations completed.
-Ops Completed for 'UBID1 to UBID2' Sync Pipe Op Result : Count : Success: 4559Out Of Scope: 0Op Type Not Synced: 0 No Change Needed : 22181 Entry Already Exists : 0 No Match Found : 0 Multiple Matches Found : 0 Failed During Mapping : 0 Failed At Resource : 0 Unexpected Exception : 0
+Status Section Description Source Unretrieved Changes.
+Indicates how many outstanding changes are still in the source changelog that have not yet been retrieved by the Sync Server.
+If this is greater than zero, it indicates a sync backlog, because the internal sync queue is already too full to bring in these changes.
+Failed Op Attempts.
+Indicates the number of failed operation attempts.
+Poll For Source Changes Count.
+Indicates the number of times that the source has been polled for changes.
+Summary for 'UBID1 to UBID2' Sync Pipe Summary Stat : Count Operations Completed for the Sync Pipe Poll For Source Changes Count : 480 Displays the completed operation statistics for the sync pipe, including the number of successful operations, out of scope, operation type not synced, no change needed, entry already exists, no match found, multiple matches found, failed during mapping, failed at resource, unexpected exception, total operations.
+Success.
+Indicates the total number of changes that completed successfully.
+Out Of Scope.
+Indicates the total number of changes that made it into the Sync Pipe but were dropped because they did not match the criteria in a Sync Class.
+Op Type Not Synced.
+Indicates the total number of changes that completed because the operation type (e.g. create) is not synchronized.
+No Change Needed.
+Indicates the total number of changes that completed because no change was needed.
+Entry Already Exists.
+Indicates the total number of changes that completed unsuccessfully because the entry already existed for a create operation.
+No Match Found.
+Indicates the total number of changes that completed unsuccessfully because no match for an operation (e.g. a modify) was found.
+Multiple Matches Found.
+Indicates the total number of changes that completed unsuccessfully because multiple matches for a source entry were found at the destination.
+Failed During Mapping.
+Indicates the total number of changes that completed unsuccessfully because there was a failure during attribute or DN mapping.
+Failed At Resource.
+Indicates the total number of changes that completed unsuccessfully because there was a number of changes that completed unsuccessfully because there was an unexpected exception during processing (e.g. an NPE).
+Total.
+Indicates the total number of changes that completed unsuccessfully because there was an unexpected exception during processing (e.g. an NPE).
+Ops Completed for 'UBIDI to UBID2' Sync Pipe Op Result : Count